A Flamingo Leg Up

 A flamingo’s long legs are an important adaptation.
-They keep most of the bird’s body dry and warm while it wades in water, searching for food.
-Floyd, a flamingo at the San Diego Zoo, had a problem with his legs, but the Zoo's wildlife care specialists were able to help him!
+Their legs keep most of the bird’s body dry and warm while they wade in water, searching for food.
+Floyd, a flamingo at the San Diego Zoo, had a problem with his legs, but our wildlife care specialists were able to help him!

 Straightening out

-As Floyd grew, wildlife care specialists noticed that his legs were crooked.
-Veterinarians did three surgeries to help straighten Floyd’s legs.
-But after the surgery, Floyd needed to not stand on his legs to let hem heal.
+As Floyd grew, wildlife care specialists noticed his legs were crooked.
+Veterinarians performed three surgeries to help straighten Floyd’s legs.
+But after the surgery, Floyd needed to not stand on his legs to let them heal.
 Luckily, his care specialists had a plan.

 Have a seat, Floyd!